joyboydata/empu/readme.md

 <img src="logo.webp" height=400 />
 </p>

 SQL query templating toolkit.

-Strength:
-- composability
-- Testability
+Empu aims to simplify creation of data application by utilizing GO template to templatize SQL query.

+In development:
+- Register template function for CLI to render